Angle-resolved photoemission spectroscopy with an $\textit{in situ}$ tunable magnetic field: Summary and outlook

-While preparing this manuscript, we became aware of a related work that has appeared on arXiv, which explores "magnetoARPES", a variant of ARPES that can be conducted in a magnetic field at synchrotron x-ray photon energies~\cite{Ryu2023}.
+While preparing this manuscript, we became aware of a related work that has appeared on arXiv, which explores "magnetoARPES", a variant of ARPES that can be conducted in a magnetic field at synchrotron x-ray photon energies with a different type of sample device~\cite{Ryu2023}.